vault27/Foundation/paloalto.md

 - XML API
 - Client probing: Windows Management Instrumentation or NetBIOS - not recomended
 - 100 domain controllers or 50 syslog servers - MAX
+- Firewalls share user mappings and authentication timestamps as part of the same redistribution flow
+- Before a firewall or Panorama can collect user mappings, you must configure its connections to the User-ID agents or redistribution points
+- Four domain controllers within an LDAP server profile for redundancy
+- If you have universal groups, create an LDAP server profile to connect to the root domain of the global catalog server on port 3268 or 3269 for SSL.
+Then, create another LDAP server profile to connect to the root domain controllers on port 389 or 636 for SSL.
+This helps ensure that both user and group information is available for all the domains and subdomains

 Use Agentless (PAN-OS)
 - If you have a small-to-medium deployment with few users and 10 or fewer domain controllers or exchange servers